 \subsection{Medical Image Classification on Chest X-ray and CT}

-Deep learning has become a standard tool for thoracic image classification.
-Broader chest-radiograph benchmarks such as the NIH ChestX-ray14 dataset / CheXNet and surveys of deep learning in medical image analysis show both the promise of large-scale X-ray recognition and the importance of dataset scale when interpreting reported gains~\cite{rajpurkar2017chexnet,litjens2017survey}.
-COVID-specific studies later showed that both chest X-ray and CT can support automated classification, but most of that work still trains and evaluates one modality at a time rather than studying training-only cross-modality transfer~\cite{madaan2021xcovnet,gao2021covid,fan2022covid}.
+Deep learning is a standard tool for thoracic classification.
+Broader chest-radiograph benchmarks (ChestX-ray14/CheXNet, CheXpert, MIMIC-CXR) established the large-cohort evaluation context for chest models~\cite{rajpurkar2017chexnet,irvin2019chexpert,johnson2019mimiccxr}, and transfer-learning analyses confirm that apparent gains depend on source--target similarity and in-domain supervision~\cite{raghu2019transfusion}.
+COVID-specific studies showed that both chest X-ray and CT support automated classification, but most train and evaluate one modality at a time rather than studying training-only cross-modal transfer~\cite{gao2021covid}.
+The historical feasibility scaffold used lightweight CNNs at $128{\times}128$; the primary 510-patient JDCNet and comparator audits use ImageNet-pretrained ResNet-18 at $224{\times}224$, with BiomedCLIP ViT-B/16 retained as a foundation-model capacity control rather than as the deployed model.